Germany: Several injured in stabbing in Oberhausen | DW | 19.11.2020

-Numerous people were taken to hospital following a knife attack in the western German city of Oberhausen.
-The suspect has been taken into custody, although police said that the background of the attack was unclear.
+Four people were taken to hospital following a knife attack in the western German city of Oberhausen.
+A police spokesperson said the incident appeared to be a "family dispute."

 A man attacked several people with a knife in Oberhausen on Thursday evening, German authorities said, leaving four injured.